se468/se468.github.io/about.md

 permalink: /about/
 ---

 Hi, welcome to my tech blog.

-My main website is [https://seyongcho.com](https://seyongcho.com).
+I am a software engineer based in Toronto, currently working at Parsehub.